idearibosome/tf-vmnet/README.md

-# tf-vmnet-sr
+# Volatile-Nonvolatile Memory Network for Progressive Image Super-Resolution

-Official TensorFlow implementation of Volatile-nonvolatile Memory Network
+The TensorFlow-based implementation will be released soon.